uva-engineering-decision-analysis/class_notes/Session_7.md

 ### Forecasts

-Give we have a forcasting system and it delivers us a set of singnals instead of forcasts which you should believe and take literally.
-THese signals are not the output of the weathe prediction model.
+Give we have a forecasting system and it delivers us a set of signals instead of forecasts which you should believe and take literally.
+These signals are not the output of the weather prediction model.
 We just consider it somehow correlated with the process which we care about.
 We do not take literally what the signal says, instead we map this signal to the probability distribution based on our experience or understanding of the signaling system.
-Your job is to decode the dignal and you should find out how to map the given signal to the probability distribution over the state of the word.
+Your job is to decode the signal and you should find out how to map the given signal to the probability distribution over the state of the word.

-Everyday, here, atmosphoric scientists got forcasting signal and it drawn from some set of possible signals.
+Every day, here, atmospheric scientists got forecasting signal and it drawn from some set of possible signals.
 Given that signal, we have some way to convert that signal to probability of a certain day.
 When we figure out how that mapping works, we no longer care about any of the stuff that went into to make the mapping.
 We treat it as a converter that converts the signal to the probability.

 Decision taken on basis of a day-ahead forecast.